The Libertines: Early history (1997–2001)

-The founding members of the Libertines, Peter Doherty and Carl Barât, met when Barât was studying drama at Brunel University in Uxbridge and sharing a flat in Richmond with Amy-Jo Doherty, Peter's elder sister.
-This lasted until they realised their collective creative capabilities and forged a bond over their shared passion for songwriting.

-Barât abandoned his course two years in; Doherty left his English literature course at Queen Mary, University of London, after only a year, and they moved into a flat together on Camden Road in North London, which they named "The Albion rooms."
+The founding members of the Libertines, Peter Doherty and Carl Barât, met when Barât was studying drama at Brunel University in Uxbridge in west London and sharing a flat in Richmond, London, with Amy-Jo Doherty, Peter's elder sister.
+Barât abandoned his course two years in; Doherty left his English literature course at Queen Mary, University of London after only a year, and they moved into a flat together on Camden Road in North London, which they named "The Albion rooms."

-They formed a band with their neighbour Steve Bedlow, commonly referred to as "Scarborough Steve," and named themselves "The Strand", later discarded for "The Libertines" after the Marquis de Sade's Lusts of the Libertines ("The Albions" was also considered, but rejected; Albion is an archaic name for Britain).
+They formed a band with their neighbour Steve Bedlow, commonly referred to as "Scarborough Steve" and named themselves "the Strand", later discarded for "the Libertines" after the French writer Marquis de Sade's unfinished novel Lusts of the Libertines ("the Albions" was also considered, but rejected).
 They later met John Hassall and Johnny Borrell, who played bass with the Libertines for a short period.
 Many of their early gigs took place in the flat shared by Doherty and Barât.

-They had booked themselves into the Odessa studios and played at Filthy Macnasty's Whiskey Cafe in Islington, where Pete was working as a barman.
-Roger Morton thought they had potential and offered, with a friend, to manage the Libertines.
+They had booked themselves into Odessa studios and played at Filthy Macnasty's Whiskey Cafe in Islington in North London, where Doherty was working as a barman.
+Roger Morton thought they had potential and offered with a friend, to manage the Libertines.
 Despite a separate offer from an experienced member of the music industry, John Waller, the band accepted Morton's services as manager.
-However, Morton would eventually give up the job after an unsuccessful six months.
+However, Morton eventually gave up the job after an unsuccessful six months.